hemnet/nodejs-assignment/docs/INTERVIEWER_HANDBOOK.md

 ## Timeline for a 90-Minute Interview

 ### Introduction (10 minutes)
-1. **Everyone** introduces themselves briefly
+1. **Everyone** introduces themselves briefly, don't forget to state your team and position
-2. **Interviewer** asks if candidate has reviewed the materials in the zip file sent by HR, and if there are any questions
+2. **Interviewer** asks if candidate has reviewed the code repository in the zip file sent by HR, and if there are any questions
 3. **Interviewer** explains the interview format:
    - This is a collaborative session, not an exam
    - We'll do both code review and feature implementation